HimoriK/book/src/ch04-01-what-is-ownership.md

 ```

 The variable `s` refers to a string literal, where the value of the string is
 hardcoded into the text of our program.
-The variable is valid from the point at
+The variable is valid from declaration
-which it’s declared until the end of the current *scope*.
-Listing 4-1 shows a
+until the end of the current *scope*.
+Listing 4-1 shows a program with comments
-program with comments annotating where the variable `s` would be valid.
+annotating where the variable `s` would be valid.

 ```rust
 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-01/src/main.rs:here}}